ElhanM/aws-genai-lab/README.md

 **What it shows:**
 - ✅ Instance boot status
 - ✅ Ollama service installation
-- ✅ AI model download progress (with download speed and completion %)
 - ✅ Docker & Open WebUI startup
 - ✅ Live installation logs

-**Timeline:** The script will monitor for 2-5 minutes until everything is ready, then display the WebUI URL.
+**Timeline:** The script will monitor for 2-3 minutes until everything is ready, then display the WebUI URL.

 **Note:** The script also offers optional SSH access for advanced users who want to explore the server internals, but this is not necessary for normal use.